DolosKurosu/isaac-bagofcrafting/README.md

-# isaac-bagofcrafting2
+# isaac-bagofcrafting-recipe-generator
 Generates a bag_of_crafting_recipes.txt file using BladeCoding's isaac-bagofcrafting code as the base.
 Major credit to him for all of his crazy work on the bulk of this code.
 This will work with modded itempools.xmls and item-metadata.xmls.
+The txt file generated will have the 4 cheapest recipes for every craftable item in itempools.

 Note: The itempools.xml was taken from Item Pools Rework mod to use for testing.